 Frank Lloyd Wright’s Duncan House at Polymath Park Resort

 Experience the height of Usonian Style at Frank Lloyd Wright’s Duncan House.
-Created for everyday life in the 1950s, you will marvel at the fascinating story of this home’s journey from Illinois to Pennsylvania.
-Two other Wright-inspired homes add to the architectural interest and historical appeal of Polymath Park Resort.
+Created for everyday life in the 1950s, you will marvel at the fascinating story of the journey of this house from Illinois to Pennsylvania.
+Two other Wright-inspired houses add to the architectural interest and historical appeal of Polymath Park Resort.
 Tours are available by reservation only; please visit the website or call for more information.

 Web site - www.polymathpark.com